Who are you?

 I’m Dillon Besser.
-I grew up in Topeka, KS and am the son of long-haul truck driver and a special education teacher.
+I grew up in Topeka, KS and am the son of a long-haul truck driver and a special education teacher.
 After going to college in Liberty, Missouri and law school at the University of Iowa, I am proud to now call Cedar Rapids my home.
 My wife, Brittney, and I met within months of me moving here, making it even more clear this is the place for me.

 Overall, I work for injured individuals.
 Most of my practice is dedicated to helping injured workers during some of their most difficult and complicated times.